-All of the directors and officers of Goodfellow have held senior positions with the Corporation for five or more except Alain Côté.
-Alain Côté was appointed Director on April 13, 2018.
+All of the directors and officers of Goodfellow have held senior positions with the Corporation for five years or more except for Alain Côté and Eric Bisson.
+Alain Côté was appointed Director on April 13, 2018. Éric Bisson was appointed Vice-President, Quebec on December 30, 2019.